 Although I won't talk about it here, Vilenkin also discovered a way of doing cosmology by using something called "topological defects" and he has been known for work he's done on cosmic strings, too.

 In explaining Vilenkin's 'tunneling from nothing' model its helpful to first reconsider the Hartle-Hawking no boundary proposal (even though this came later), Hartle-Hawking describe a universe which contracts from large size, it tunnels through a "nonphysical" region and at t = 0 begins to expand into our classical Big Bang universe.
-Vilenkin's model is similar except that he avoids the existence of this "prior" universe by setting some boundary conditions at beginning of time* and interpreting the nonphysical region as literally nothing, not just a quantum vacuum but a state devoid of all space, time, matter and energy.**
+Vilenkin's model is similar except that he avoids the existence of this "prior" universe by setting some boundary conditions at beginning of time* and interpreting the nonphysical region as lacking any classical description, not just a quantum vacuum but a state devoid of all space, time, matter and energy.**

 This here is a screenshot I've taken of a diagram that appears on pg.
 180 of Vilenkin's book "Many World's in One" from chapter 17.